Welcome To The Food Service Department

 Use Chartwells Catering Service to cater your next school affiliated event!
 Call the Food Service department to find out more!

-If you are looking for on-call, or part-time work, please contact Food Service Director Valerie Evans.
+If you are looking for on-call, or part-time work, please contact Food Service Director Valerie Larange.
 We are always looking for people that love working around kids and food, and enjoy having great hours!
 See about joining our team!